Lighting Fundamentals for VFX 2025

 In this lesson, we will capture a standard lighting dataset for a VFX shoot.
 We'll look at shooting the main plate, reference plates, the HDRI, photogrammetry, set measurements and reference photography of the light rig.

-• Week 04.
-Prepping our Onset Lighting Reference
+• Week 04.01.
+Organising our Onset Data

 • Week 05.
 Refining our HDRI in Nuke